-Charlie Cocker opened the board opened at 11:17am.
+Charlie Cocker opened the Board meeting at 11:17am.
 It was noted that the Board did not have a quorum (1/3 of members represented).
 Maya asked whether a reminder email the morning of Board meetings would be beneficial and Terry Houk confirmed that it would.

 No revisions or comments were noted on February Board Meeting minutes or today’s agenda; Charlie moved to approve both, and Terry seconded.